gift-080/Gift--Ngoveni-CPUT-Eporttfolio/README.md

 - **Situation:** During the Work Readiness module, I was required to complete the Professional Networking course to improve my understanding of building professional connections.
 - **Task:** My aim was to learn how to approach networking situations confidently and to understand the value of professional relationships in the tech field.
 - **Action:** I completed the lessons and quizzes, learning the importance of attending networking events, maintaining professionalism online, and following up with new contacts.
 - **Result:** I achieved **100%** in the course, and I now understand how networking can open doors to mentorships, job opportunities, and collaborations in areas like networking and cybersecurity.
-I’ve since started improving my **LinkedIn** profile and plan to attend
+I’ve since started improving my LinkedIn profile and plan to attend
 ---
 ## 5. WORKPLACE ETIQUETTE.

 ### EVIDENCE.
-I completed the **Workplace Etiquette** course, which taught me how to behave professionally in an office or remote work environment.
+I completed the Workplace Etiquette course, which taught me how to behave professionally in an office or remote work environment.
-The lessons covered topics such as **email etiquette**, **confidentiality**, **meeting punctuality**, and **responsible phone use**.
+The lessons covered topics such as email etiquette, confidentiality, meeting punctuality, and responsible phone use.
 I learned how to respond professionally to difficult messages, respect workplace rules, and maintain a positive attitude in all interactions.

 I achieved a **100% score** after completing all lessons and quizzes, which shows my understanding of appropriate workplace behavior.